top of page

 3. Record attendance, engagement, actual vs planned funding put into the event, and any important notes in a tracker.

-4. Support set up for event whenever available.
+4. Support set-up for events whenever available.

 4. The Events Coordinator shall: